Your browser does not support Javascript

 Eligibility for Partial Withdrawal

-You are eligible for making a partial withdrawal request only if you have been an NPS subscriber for at least 3 years (from the date of your joining the scheme).
+You are eligible for making a partial withdrawal request only if you have been an NPS subscriber for at least 3 years (from the date of your joining NPS).

 Frequency and Limits of Partial Withdrawal